 What we have mentioned about the nested loops is illustrated as animation in the video below.

 On this page we looked at loops.
 In order to reduce to reduce the cognitive load they were introduced as extensions of repeating line sequence examples from the pages Sequence and Variables.
-Of the two types of loops the simplest is the for loop and was introduced first where its efficency was demonstrated in reducing the size of programs with repeating line groups.
+Of the two types of loops the simplest is the for loop and was introduced first where its efficiency was demonstrated in reducing the size of programs with repeating line groups.
 The defining feature of a for loop is that the program knows from the beginning how many times the loop is to iterate.
 Although this feature makes it easy to learn and to implement, it makes its use somewhat limited.
 It means that we cannot use it for situations where we don't know how often the loop is to iterate.
 When we meet a situation like this we need to use the while loop.

-Again, for the purpose of reducing the cognitive load, we introduced while loops as alternatives to for loops, where the conditions for their finishing were already dtermined inside the code.
+Again, for the purpose of reducing the cognitive load, we introduced while loops as alternatives to for loops, where the conditions for their finishing were already determined inside the code.
 They were then extended however to cope with situations in the outside world that were beyond the control of the program - searching for obstacles in this case.

 Finally we looked at nested loops, i.e. one loop inside the other.
 In this case it was a while loop inside a for loop.
 This is not the only arrangement, however.
 Any type of loop can be nested inside another one and you can nest them to any level you wish.
-However if you have a for loop nested inside a while loop, which is itself nested inside another while loop which is in turn nested inside a for loop then perhaps it is time to look at redsigning your code.
+However if you have a for loop nested inside a while loop, which is itself nested inside another while loop which is in turn nested inside a for loop then perhaps it is time to look at redesigning your code.

 The work requested here will contribute to your grade in AS91883 Create a computer program.
 As more concepts are studied the work on this assignment will be either extended, or else modified to incorporate facilities provided by the other concepts.